-You can configure up to four CP 5613 cards as submodules for WinLC RTX.
+You can configure up to a total of four CP cards as submodules for WinLC RTX.
 CP 5613 cards can be inserted in any of the four IF slots.

 To configure the CP card as a submodule, you move the CP card from an index in the PC station to an IF slot in the controller.